A couple of weeks ago, I walked into a craft store. I walked out with a couple of different sizes of heart doilies (and – ahem- several other things).

 Measuring, of course!

 Grab those heart doilies and find a few things to measure.
-We’re going to explore measuring with nonstandard units.
+We’re going to have fun with a Valentine Nonstandard Measurement activity.

 What is measuring with nonstandard units?